 Nearshoring Attractive to U.S. Fashion Industry

 Given the average “shelf life” of an article of clothing in some fashion retail chains is about six weeks before discounting begins, it’s easy to understand why the allure of shorter inventory lead times and distribution flexibility would be appealing.
-That would explain why U.S. retailers are increasingly moving currently outsourced manufacturing processes away from China, closer to home in Mexico and throughout Latin America.
+That would explain why U.S. retailers are increasingly moving currently outsourced manufacturing processes away from Chinaand other Asian nations, closer to home in Mexico and throughout Latin America.
 Apparel retailers have a very short window of time in which an item is “hot,” and customers will simply move on if they are unable to acquire an item when they want it.

 According to a new white paper by Sourcing Journal Online, Levi’s, Hanes, Carhartt, Gap, Wal-Mart, Lee, and JC Penney are among the U.S. apparel companies that have moved manufacturing back from China in recent years.
 These companies join a growing list of companies from all business sectors recognizing the advantages of bringing manufacturing back to North America:

 - Lower labor costs.